Deploy Applications

 Logs

 Stream stdout/stderr live or download historical logs.
-See Logs & Debugging.
+See Logs & debug.

 Updating to a new image version